Importing Quiz Questions in Canvas using a Spreadsheet

 menu options under course settings

 5. On the Import Content page, select QTI .zip file as the Content Type.
-Attach your converted QTI file.
-And select the question bank where the questions should reside.
+Attach your converted QTI file and select the question bank where the questions should reside.
 We recommend that you select Create New Question Bank, and give the question bank a unique name.import page showing all options

 6. Click Import.

 7. Once the import is complete, you can navigate to Quizzes in your course menu to view the imported quiz questions.
-Note: It's recommended that you review each question and answer to make sure that no errors were entered in the importing process.
+Note: It's recommended that you review each question and answer to make sure that no errors were entered during the importing process.

 Template Guidelines